 Personal items: Travel hairdryer, bath towel, shaving equipment, brush & toothpaste, etc. You can bring it from your home, or you can buy it from many convenient stores when you arrive in Vietnam.
 These things are often set up in most hotels/hostels in Vietnam.
 The good idea is to carry toiletries always in your daypack when you have an outside day.

 Electrical equipment: Smart-phone or iPad is must-have items.
 The Internet connection and Wi-Fi is available almost everywhere (hotels, restaurants, coffee shop, etc.).
-Besides, in Vietnam, the voltage is 220V so you have to bring an electrical adapter if your equipment uses the different voltage.
+Besides, in Vietnam, the voltage is 220V so you have to bring an electrical adapter if your equipment uses a different voltage.
 Chargers and the pre-charged battery is very necessary when you have a long trip.

 Bring the most convenient things with you

 Vietnam is beautiful in its own way even though not yet to be a famous touristic destination all around the world.
-If you are having a pretty vague concept about this country, find out more about top cities to visit in Vietnam, and plan your own holidays.
+If you are having a pretty vague concept about this country, find out more about the top cities to visit in Vietnam, and plan your own holidays.
 Do not miss this treasure of Asia!

 Image sources: Internet